fabiocody/PyNetatmo/docs/Thermostat.md

 It returns the response JSON.

 ### `Thermostat.switch_schedule(module_id, schedule_id)`
+API call.
 Use this method to switch `module_id`'s current schedule with the one specified by `schedule_id`.

 ### `Thermostat.create_new_schedule(module_id, zones, timetable, name)`
+API call.
 Use this method to create a new schedule to be stored in the backup list.
 You can find further information about this method at [dev.netatmo.com](https://dev.netatmo.com/dev/resources/technical/reference/thermostat/createnewschedule).

 ### `Thermostat.sync_schedule(module_id, zones, timetable)`
+API call.
 Use this method to change the Thermostat weekly schedule.
 You can find further information about this method at [dev.netatmo.com](https://dev.netatmo.com/dev/resources/technical/reference/thermostat/syncschedule).